dfireBird/dfireBird/README.md

 ### Hello there 👋

-- 🔭 I’m currently trying to make chess using Rust
+- 🔭 I’m currently working on [Tincan](https://github.com/dfirebird/tincan) and [Forge](https://github.com/jkbbwr/forge).
-- 🌱 I’m currently learning Haskell and I'm improving my knowledge on both Rust and Elixir
+- 🌱 I’m currently learning Haskell and reading [Crafting Interpreters](https://craftinginterpreters.com) while making an interpreter.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: You can find me on [The Programmer's Hangout](https://discord.gg/programming) server as dfireBird#2687, I will pretty active there.
 - 😄 Pronouns: Him/He